Ricardo Vaz Tê

-Ricardo Jorge Vaz Tê (born 1 October 1986) is a Portuguese professional footballer who plays as a forward.
+Ricardo Jorge Vaz Tê (born 1 October 1986) is a Portuguese former professional footballer who played as a forward.

-Vaz Tê has previously played for English clubs Bolton Wanderers, Hull City, Barnsley and West Ham United, Greek club Panionios, Scottish Premier League club Hibernian, Turkish side Akhisar Belediyespor, and Portuguese club Portimonense.
+During his career, Vaz Tê played for English clubs Bolton Wanderers, Hull City, Barnsley and West Ham United, Greek club Panionios, Scottish Premier League club Hibernian, Turkish side Akhisar Belediyespor, and Portuguese club Portimonense.

 Early life

 Vaz Tê was born in Lisbon, but moved a year later to live with his father in Guinea-Bissau, where he remained until he was 11 years old.
 He returned to Portugal and received professional coaching at SC Farense.
 Vaz Tê played youth football with his local club Real Massamá, a team which also included Manchester United winger Nani.
 Nani went to play for Sporting CP while Vaz Tê left for England to play for Bolton Wanderers.
 They also represented the Portugal Under-21s.

 Club career

 Bolton Wanderers

 Vaz Tê went on trial with Bolton Wanderers in 2003 and he was signed on a three-year youth academy contract.
 He made such an impression at youth level that Vaz Tê quickly found himself part of the Bolton first-team squad.
 He made his debut in their FA Cup tie with Tranmere Rovers in January 2004.
 Just over two months later, he made his Premier League debut in a 2–0 defeat at Middlesbrough.
 He made his first full start in the game with Manchester United at Old Trafford in December 2004.

 In 2005–06, Vaz Tê was again involved in first-team action, starting 7 games and coming on as a substitute in another 22.
 He scored 6 goals in all competitions, one of which a late equaliser shortly after coming on as a substitute on 24 November 2005, at Vitória de Guimarães.
 In March 2007, Vaz Tê joined Hull City on a month's loan from Bolton.

 He had an unlucky beginning to the 2007–08 season, damaging his ligaments on the opening day.
-He only appeared in one more game throughout that season, a 0–1 defeat to Sporting Lisbon in the UEFA Cup in which Bolton Manager Gary Megson played mostly a reserve team.
-In August 2008, there was confusion regarding the player, when it was widely reported that he had signed for Racing de Santander on loan as part of a swap deal that would see fellow striker Euzebiusz Smolarek go the other way.
+He only appeared in one more game throughout that season, a 0–1 defeat to Sporting CP in the UEFA Cup in which Bolton Manager Gary Megson played mostly a reserve team.
+In August 2008, there was confusion regarding the player, when it was widely reported that he had signed for Racing de Santander on loan as part of a swap deal that would see fellow striker Ebi Smolarek go the other way.
 However, although Smolarek did join Bolton, the Portuguese striker also remained at the club.
 He made only two appearances in the 2008–09 season and none in the 2009–10 season, as he required four operations on his right knee and one on his left knee.
 On 11 May 2010, Vaz Tê was released by Bolton Wanderers.